-In the years following Sept.
-11, many Americans heard the term waterboarding for the first time -- a technique aimed to simulate the act of drowning.
-Waterboarding was at the center of the debate about what the CIA called "enhanced interrogation techniques" -- and what critics called "torture."
+In the years following the Sept.
+11 attacks, many Americans heard the term "waterboarding" for the first time — a technique aimed to simulate the act of drowning.
+Waterboarding was at the center of the debate about what the CIA called "enhanced interrogation techniques" — and what critics called "torture."

 On why he decided to join the CIA as a lawyer

 Reading the revelations in the media of the findings of the ...
-Church Committee, led by Sen. Frank Church [D-ID], it exposed for the first time a number of eyebrow-raising CIA activities from the '50s and '60s, including assassination plots against foreign leaders, drug experiments on unsuspecting U.S. citizens ... it was a rather breathtaking array of misdeeds. ...
+Church Committee, led by Sen. Frank Church [D-Idaho], it exposed for the first time a number of eyebrow-raising CIA activities from the '50s and '60s, including assassination plots against foreign leaders, drug experiments on unsuspecting U.S. citizens. ...
+It was a rather breathtaking array of misdeeds. ...
 And I was reading it as a young lawyer and thinking to myself, "I have no idea if the CIA has lawyers, but if they don't, they're probably going to need some now."

 On when "enhanced interrogation techniques" began